-She walked along the centerline of the space — the spine of the boat — listening carefully.
-It seemed to her there was something wrong with the sound of her footsteps on the metal grating.
-As she neared the front of the compartment, she realized it was not the quality of the sound of her footsteps, it was that she could hear water trickling faintly.
-She knelt down and pulled up the grating.
+She walked along the centerline of the space, the spine of the boat, listening carefully.
+It seemed to her that there was something wrong with the sound of her footsteps on the metal grating.
+As she neared the front of the compartment, she realized that she could hear water trickling faintly.
+She knelt and pulled up the grating.
 There was a pond of oily black water just under the deck level.
 In it swam a small school of old cigarette butts.
 Little ripples formed from resonance with the hum of the electric motors, their vibrations passing up the hull and encoding themselves on the scum of the surface here.

 There should not be this much water.
-Percy now knew exactly what was wrong with her boat: the ramming had cracked the pressure hull, and the Prospect’s cargo hold was filling slowly with water.
+Now Percy knew exactly what was wrong with her boat: the ramming had cracked the pressure hull, and the Prospect’s cargo hold was filling slowly with water.

 “Keep this depth, and course, I will be down at sonar listening for that sub.”
 Hemi climbed down from the cramped control room to the compartment below.
-If he turned and leaned back from the sonar station, he could almost see up into the control room just behind and above him and could still tell the men at the controls of the boat what he wanted them to do.
+If he turned and leaned back from the sonar station, he could almost see up into the control room just behind and above him, and could still instruct the men at the controls of the boat.
 Likewise, Gregory and Bastian could still give him reports on the Prospect’s status, albeit with a little more emphasis thrown into their voices so they carried below to Hemi.

 Hemi did not bother sitting down at the sonar station.
-Instead, he stood behind the empty sonar operator’s chair and slipped the headphones with the worn ear-pads onto his head.
-He covered one ear and left the other free.
-He spun the control wheel for the sonar around slowly, listening for human sounds out in the malevolent underwater darkness of the ocean.
+Instead, he stood behind the empty sonar operator’s chair and slipped the headphones with the worn ear-pads onto his head, covering one ear.
+He spun the control wheel for the sonar slowly, listening for human sounds out in the malevolent underwater darkness.
 There was nothing but silence.

 “Hemi,” Gregory called down through the hatch, “I’m having trouble keeping the boat level.
 I find I keep having to give it more and more upward dive plane angle just to keep from gaining depth.”

 “Let me come up and play with the trim tanks.”
 Hemi climbed the ladder back to the control room.
 He stood at the trim tank controls next to Gregory and the thick pads of his fingers spun one small steel valve-control wheel, then the next.
 Each was accompanied by the sound of water pushing through pipes, flowing from one end of the boat to the other.
-“How’s that?” asked Hemi after a few minutes of adjustments.
+“How’s that?” he asked after a few minutes of adjustments.

 “Better, but still quite a bit more dive plane angle than I would expect just to keep the boat level,” said Gregory.

-Hemi did not say out loud what he was thinking: they were sinking.
+Hemi did not say what he was thinking: that they were sinking.

 “Sweet fucking hell,” Percy said to herself.
 “Sweet fucking hell!” she repeated at a yell.
 She ran up the length of the cargo hold, her clomping boot steps echoing in the empty space.
-Back in the battery compartments, she pulled the heavy watertight bulkhead closed behind her with a loud metal-on-metal sound, and turned the wheel to seal the cargo hold.
-It took all her strength; the screw-wheel seals in this part of the sub were rarely used, and they were planting themselves ever more firmly into a rusted stasis as time passed.
+Back in the battery compartments, she pulled the heavy watertight bulkhead closed behind her with a loud metal-on-metal sound and turned the wheel to seal the cargo hold.
+It took all her strength; the screw-wheel seals in this part of the sub were rarely used, and they were rusting ever more firmly with time.